 To request confidential communications, you must make your request in writing to the appropriate Main Line Health office or department.
 We will accommodate all reasonable requests.
 Your request must specify how or where you wish to be contacted.

 We reserve the right to change this Notice.
-Revised Notices will be posted in on this page and other appropriate locations.
+Revised Notices will be posted in appropriate locations and online at mainlinehealth.org.
 We reserve the right to make the revised or changed Notice effective for medical information we already have about you as well as any information we receive in the future.
 A copy of the current Notice is available upon request.

 If you believe your privacy rights have been violated, you may file a complaint, in writing, with the Main Line Health Privacy Officer at: